altomator/IIIF/README.md

 [![Leaflet-iiif](images/colors.jpg)](https://altomator.github.io/IIIF/index-leaflet-colors.html)

 This other [example](https://altomator.github.io/IIIF//index-leaflet_btv1b10303825m.html) displays the [Quinatzin Mapa](https://gallica.bnf.fr/ark:/12148/btv1b10303825m/f1), on which technical photography techniques have been applied (see [1](https://bnf.hypotheses.org/577) and [2](https://chsopensource.org/technical-photography-of-aztec-manuscripts-in-paris/) for details on the scientific background), and its ultra violet version.
+Mixing several techniques ( XRF or vis-NIR spectrophotometer, etc.) in addition to IR and fluorescent UV photographs helps to study the nature of the materials used.
+Traditionally, IR images are used alone to better see carbon black patterns (iron gall inks will be almost transparent in IR) but IR images are also used to produce false color images.
+By also using the visible images, it is sometimes possible to identify materials that appear similar in the visible but are different in the IR.
+Fluorescence under UV light can highlight materials that fluoresce (e.g. some organic materials used as binder or varnish).

 [![Leaflet-iiif](images/mappa.jpg)](https://altomator.github.io/IIIF//index-leaflet_btv1b10303825m.html)